anth2o/tooskie/README.md

 ## Apply migrations

-If you've just downloaded the project or you made a modifcation on the models, you need to apply those migrations
+If you've just made a modifcation on the models, you need to apply those migrations

 ```sh
 docker exec tooskie_web_1 python manage.py makemigrations